nfroidure/whook/packages/whook-aws-lambda/README.md

 We recommend using [Terraform](https://terraform.io) to deploy your lambda functions.

-There is a complete example on how to deploy your lambdas [in this pull request](https://github.com/nfroidure/whook/pull/54).
+There is a complete example on how to deploy your functions [in this pull request](https://github.com/nfroidure/whook/pull/54).

 [//]: # (::contents:end)